kdonnelly007/dfhack-scripts/docs/agitation-rebalance.rst

-Finally, if you have walled yourself off from the danger in the caverns, yet you continue to irritate nature down there, this mod will ensure that the number of active cavern invaders, cumulative across all cavern levels, never exeeds the value set for ``Cavern dweller maximum attackers``.
+Finally, if you have walled yourself off from the danger in the caverns, yet you continue to irritate nature down there, this mod will ensure that the number of active cavern invaders, cumulative across all cavern levels, never exceeds the value set for ``Cavern dweller maximum attackers``.
 This prevents excessive FPS loss during gameplay and keeps the number of creatures milling around outside your gates (or hidden in the shadows) to a reasonable number.